StevenDixonDev/Building-Electron-Apps-The-Guide/Tutorials/#1A_SettingUpReact/readme.md

 }
 ```

-Congratulations You now have a react application, crazy easy right?
+Congratulations You now have a react application, easy right?
 If you want more info on working with react checkout [The react Tutorial](https://reactjs.org/tutorial/tutorial.html) from React.

-Alright lets move on to the next Steps [Setting Up Electron With React](../%232A_SettingUpElectronReact/readme.md)
+Alright lets move on to the next Step [Setting Up Electron With React](../%232A_SettingUpElectronReact/readme.md)